Alice C Y Lee

 SERVICE

 Dr. Lee serves on committees for the UF College of Veterinary Medicine as well as the American Association of Veterinary Parasitologists.
+She is also an advisory board member for the National Center for Veterinary Parasitology.

 Accomplishments